bfil/brumobile/README.md

 The core framework dependencies are:

-* Zepto or jQuery
+* Zepto or jQuery (default is Zepto)
 * Mustache
-* jQTouch (a modified version that has only the touch event handling)
+* jQTouch (a modified version that contains only the touch event handling)

 Samples